moorepants/dissertation/eom.rst

    0 & 0 & I_{F11}
    \end{bmatrix}

-The bicycle frame and fork are assumed to be symmetric about their 1-3 planes.
+The rear frame and front frame are assumed to be symmetric about their 1-3 planes.

 .. math::
    :label: IC